joelek/atlas/readme.md

 ### Filters

 Atlas defines the filter entity as a logical operator coupled with a parameter value.
-Filters are commonly not defined explicitly but rather implicitly through operators.
+Filters are commonly not defined explicitly but rather implicitly through links and queries.

 ### Queries

 Atlas defines the query entity as a store coupled with an associative collection of operators where each operator is assigned a specific key corresponding to one of the keys in the store.
-It can be used to filter the store for records matching all operators specified.
+Queries can be used to filter the corresponding store for records matching all operators specified.

 ```ts
 let getUsersByName = context.createQuery(users, {